 2. Devils Bridge

 This is one of Sedona's favorites because it offers the chance to access a natural sandstone bridge known as Devils Bridge.
 The hike starts at the Mescal trailhead along the Long Canyon Road and is 3.8 miles round trip gaining 350 feet via the Mescal Trail, Chuckwagon Trail, and Devils Bridge Trail (#120).
-Views of Boynton Canyon from the arch are good and the contrast of the forest greenery and red rocks beautiful.
-The hike enters the Red Rock-Secret Mountain Wilderness about a quarter mile from the final destination.
+Views of Boynton Canyon from the arch are good and the contrast between the forest greenery and red rocks is beautiful.
+The hike enters the Red Rock-Secret Mountain Wilderness about a quarter-mile from the final destination.
 The route is well signed and generally easy to follow but be certain you return the way you came - Sedona's trails and scenery, although beautiful, can be notoriously confusing, if you don't pay close attention.
 Also be mindful that you will be hiking on three different, although well-connected, trails.
 The trail is very popular so if you do get confused, stay on A trail, and chances are hikers will come along before too long.
 Walking under the base of the bridge is almost as cool as walking across it - exercise caution as it's a fatal 50-foot drop.
 Getting to the top requires a scramble up a sandstone staircase which gains close to 300 feet but it's nothing that anyone in reasonable shape can't do.
 It's not uncommon to run into people practicing yoga, so be mindful and respectful.
 You will need a Red Rocks parking permit to park at the Mescal Trailhead.

 3. Airport Loop